-- Is data supplied, including references where data was extracted such as census track, city code, etc., to support a low-income population, distressed area, and the relative need? - Are commitment letters (preferred) or a detailed solicitation plan attached? - Is a copy of the IRS 501(c)(3) award letter attached? - Are any job descriptions paid by the NAP attached? - Are any agreements, subcontracts, ownership, lease or sale agreements, bids, quotes, or cost estimates attached? - Have any zoning or any special requirements been identified to complete the project? - Is the projected budget correct, and does it match the Budget Justification? - Have any supporting documents that apply to data collection, such as maps or charts, been uploaded? - Are letters of support for the project included? - Are photos, drawings, or project descriptions that are not included in narrative identified and included? - Has the completed application been uploaded via ESA?
+- Are any agreements, subcontracts, ownership, lease or sale agreements, bids, quotes, or cost estimates attached? - Have any zoning or any special requirements been identified to complete the project? - Is the projected budget correct, and does it match the Budget Justification? - Have any supporting documents that apply to data collection, such as maps or charts, been uploaded? - Are letters of support for the project included? - Are all photos, drawings, or project descriptions included in the narrative or otherwise identified and included? - Has the completed application been uploaded via ESA?